sobierajpawel/Oponeo_UnitTests/UnitTest_01/task_4.md

     }
 ```

-2. Create tests for the following conditions:
+2. Create tests for the following conditions for the products' prices calculator:

 - When a sum of the products' prices is higher than 200$ then a 10 percentage discount should be added to the sum.
 - When a sum of the products' prices is higher than 400$ then a 20 percentage discount should be added to the sum.